-Utilizing a transactional approach, the subject analyses the competitive process and the extend to which departures from composition should be regulated.
+Utilizing a transactional approach, the subject analyses the competitive process and the extent to which departures from competition should be regulated.
 Focus is put on the Trade Practices Act and the decisions of the Trade Practices Commission, the Trade Practices Tribunal and the Federal Court thereunder.
-Comparative American.
-English and EEG decisions in the trade practices area are considered.
+Comparative American, English and EEC decisions in the trade practices area are considered.